edrabc/traceability/README.md

 </bean>
 ```

-- Authorized User: if every request requires a previous authorization step, simply add the following configuration to your context file, so the username is automatically injected in the MDC:
+- **Authorized User**: if every request requires a previous authorization step, simply add the following configuration to your context file, so the username is automatically injected in the MDC:

 ```xml
 <bean class="traceability.logback.spring.mvc.PrincipalSpringInterceptor">